Regional Arts Development Fund (RADF)

 - be free of debt to Townsville City Council and have no outstanding acquittals from previous Townsville City Council grant applications;

 - hold, or have an auspicing organisation with, public liability insurance to the value of ten million dollars per claim; or occurrence giving rise to a claim; and

 - be able to demonstrate how the project will meet a local demand or need within the Townsville community.

-Applicants must ensure that Initiatives they are requesting funding for are to commence after Friday 14 May 2021.
+Applicants must ensure that Initiatives they are requesting funding for are to commence after Saturday 1 January 2022 for Round One and Monday 16 May 2022 for Round Two.
 Initiatives that commence prior to this date will be deemed ineligible.